Virus complicates college recruiting

 School organizations and activities are adapting to prime recruitment time being affected by the pandemic closure, as well.

-The school’s Redline dance squad, sponsored by Lauren Woodworth — also the director of housing and student activities — had auditions by video submissions.
+The school’s Redline dance squad, sponsored by Lauren Woodworth — also the director of housing and student activities — conducted auditions by video submissions.

 “This age group is very tech-savvy,” she said.
 “It didn’t bother them at all.
 In this world of technology, that’s just their daily life.”